jeremyw24/My-IP/README.md

 * Need to add escape clause eg. except KeyboardInterrupted
 * Need to add a log message specific for when an IP Address is actually lost, rather than no-ip to report.
 * Print to cli that IP Address has been lost to alert users that may be watching.

+##License
+See LICENSE for specific information.
+Script is released under GNU Public License v2.0